kehantan/labbook/docs/assays/mtt.rst

 After counting the cells, we should get value of :code:`X cells/mL`.
 Compare the counted cell number before we begin the experiment and the calculated cells number.
 We should have sufficient cells for seeding.

+.. _cell seed mtt:

 *Cell seeding*

-:ref:`cell seeding for MTT assay <cell seed mtt>`

-After we know how much cells we have, we now need to know how much cells we need to take from the cell suspension and dilute in media to make the mixture with the final concentration we want.
+* After we know how much cells we have, we now need to know how much cells we need to take from the cell suspension and dilute in media to make the mixture with the final concentration we want.

-Assume after counting the cells, we have: :code:`300*10^4 cells/mL`, but we only need :code:`5*10^4 cells/mL` (Remember we calculate this value before we begin the procedure).
+* Assume after counting the cells, we have: :code:`300*10^4 cells/mL`, but we only need :code:`5*10^4 cells/mL` (Remember we calculate this value before we begin the procedure).

 Using formula